 These include laptops, computers, digital television sets, video projectors, and gaming consoles.
 Unlike some other technologies, HDMI uses a cable to transfer signals from one end to another.

 These cables are often short, which is why we need extensions.
-In this article, we’ll talk about HDMI extension cables and everything that you need to know about them.
+This article will talk about HDMI extension cables and everything you need to know about them.

 Let’s get started: